 Not only is the Continental GT 100% new, it shares its underpinnings with the Porsche Panamera, and Bentley engineers were embedded with Porsche during its inception to ensure they’d end up with exactly the toolkit they’d need to develop the ultimate two-door Bentley.

 A design overhaul, complete with muscular proportions and a more ground-hugging appearance, give Bentley's most sporting model much more purpose this time around.
 It isn’t any longer than before but the wheels have been teased out to each corner for a more athletic stance, while forming the panels at 500 degrees Celsius has resulted in sharp edges and creases that add muscle to the overall design.
 A Blackline pack that sees chrome replaced by gloss black trim also points to the Continental's popularity with a younger set of buyers who prefer more aggressive looks.

-A new 6.0-litre W12 twin-turbo engine arrived first but it was subsequently joined by a smaller V8 - a petrol-electric V6 plug-in hybrid may eventually join the range too.
-Significant changes mean the W12 model is much sharper than its predecessor, but the less expensive and lighter V8 model is still absurdly quick - it's hard to make a remotely rational case for spending extra on the W12.
-That's unless you consider the GT Speed, which has an even more powerful version of the W12 only available in the flagship GT Speed.
+A new 6.0-litre W12 twin-turbo engine arrived first but it was subsequently joined by a smaller V8 – a petrol-electric V6 plug-in hybrid may eventually join the range too.
+Significant changes meant the W12 model was much sharper than its predecessor, but the less expensive and lighter V8 model is still absurdly quick.
+Perhaps for this reason, the Continental GT and GT Mulliner now come with only the V8 engine, with a tuned version of the W12 only available in the flagship GT Speed.
 This also has a host of chassis upgrades to make it one of the most exciting Bentleys to drive ever.

 In all versions, the engine now sits nearer the centre of the car and there's a new eight-speed gearbox and suspension.
 The heavyweight GT belies its size on track, handling more like a four-wheel-drive sports saloon, but adaptable suspension allows everything to be softened when Comfort mode is chosen.
 An electronically controlled limited-slip differential appears in the GT Speed for the first time, making the coupe even more playful, while enormous optional carbon-ceramic brakes help deal with the extra power.